phrrngtn/flaming-octo-happiness/toolsList.markdown

 i use Safari with Developer tools enabled (preferences->Advanced tab->tickbox on bottom)

 i use Firefox with Firebug plugin when i really need to debug JS and AJAX

+# Code and Frameworks

+jQuery, Bootstrap, of course.
+I want to try mixing Bootstrap with angularJS using [this](http://angular-ui.github.io/bootstrap/)

+FontAwesome and The Noun Project are great (links to come or just Google them). i like TypeKit for custom fonts, they can really make a difference to a site.
+Basically, because of retina displays & responsive design it seems better to me to eschew graphics in the basic site design (as opposed to D3 or whatever, where the graphics are the content).